mlambert125/new-java-curriculum/content/orm/_index.md

 can start using Hibernate in our Spring project.
 Our Spring project now knows what kind of database we are using, where the database is located, and how to connect to it.

+### Check for Understanding

+- What dependencies do we need to add to our `pom.xml` file to use Hibernate in a Spring project?

+    Answer: We need to add the `spring-boot-starter-data-jpa` and `mysql-connector-java` dependencies.

+- What properties do we need to configure in our `application.properties` file to connect to a MySQL database?

+    Answer: We need to configure the `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` properties.

 ## Creating a Model and Repository Class